Halokavod/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11.This script counts the number of directories and sub-directories in the current directory.
 12.This script displays the 10 newest files in the current directory.
 13.This script takes a list of words as input and prints only words that appear exactly once.
+14.This script displays the number of lines that contain the pattern “bin” in the file /etc/passwd.